Salient Issue

 A living wage is a human right.
 Furthermore, sufficient incomes are crucial to fulfil several other rights, including rights of the child, health, education, and a decent standard of living.

 Fairtrade is the only certification that combines a fair Minimum Price for products and a set Premium that workers can invest according to their own priorities.
-Research typically finds that Fairtrade has a positive impact on incomes and economic resilience1.
+Fairtrade’s impact on incomes is well researched, and studies typically find that Fairtrade has a positive impact on incomes and economic resilience and Fairtrade workers fare better in their economic standing than their country’s average.

-Every organisation involved in global value chains has a role to play in achieving living wages for workers on plantations, and other organisations with hired labour2 and small-scale farms.
+Every organisation involved in global value chains has a role to play in achieving living wages for workers on plantations1, and other organisations with hired labour and small-scale farms.

 Fairtrade's response in detail